PlugNPush/ProjectCapstoneAWS/README.md

 ### Question: What actions are allowed on the "example-bucket" and its objects based on this policy?
 What specific prefixes are specified in the condition?

+The actions allowed are to get, put and list objects from the bucket example-bucket.
+The specific prefixes specified in the condition are documents/* and images/*.

 ```json
 {
   "Version": "2012-10-17",